 In the past six years, more than three owners have cycled through the big-windowed shop nestled near the corner of Main Street and Xenia Avenue.
-But, in early March, Morgan Robosky made her finishing touches to the store, set out her chalk sign and announced the opening of Church Street Cookies.
+But, in early March, Morgan Rubosky made her finishing touches to the store, set out her chalk sign and announced the opening of Church Street Cookies.
 As the newest addition to the village of Cedarville, Ohio, Morgan is striving to provide her neighbors with a constant source of encouragement and sweets — one homemade cookie at a time.

 Morgan’s cookie career began at age 14, as she watched her parents bake and sell sugar cookies out of their home in Pittsburgh, Pennsylvania.
 Morgan quickly learned her mom’s cookie recipe and began working part-time alongside her parents.
-Soon, the Robosky family was mixing and icing and selling 400-500 cookies each week.Morgan explained how they custom-shaped and iced many of these cookies, which was “typically a 2–3-day process from start to finish.”
+Soon, the Rubosky family was mixing and icing and selling 400-500 cookies each week.Morgan explained how they custom-shaped and iced many of these cookies, which was “typically a 2–3-day process from start to finish.”

 As her high school years progressed, Morgan applied to Cedarville University and eventually enrolled in 2013.
 Her freshman year began a season of changes in her life, including moving four hours away from her hometown.
 This distance complicated her ability to visit her parents when they both unexpectedly lost their jobs within six weeks of each other.

 With an unstable family income, Morgan’s tuition bill threatened to end her time at Cedarville.
 But, in another turn of events, her dad was offered a marketing position at Cedarville University, prompting her entire family to relocate to Xenia.
 Morgan’s mother also accepted a job in Cedarville’s admissions office, allowing Morgan to continue her education at Cedarville.